constanton/DelayedTeleoperationDemo/README.md

 ## Ways to improve it
 * Fix known Issues (duh!)
-* Implement stability control algorithms
+* Implement stability control algorithms (eg. passivity-based control).
 * Make the Phantom Omni run under Linux.
 No coding needed, but the IEEE-1394 version just won't work for me under Linux.
 * Suggest other ways to improve it